myzlab/k-search-v2-docs/docs/data-manipulation/single.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';
+import K from '@site/src/components/K';

 # Single Query

-In this section you will learn how to build and execute queries whose objective is to search for a single record on the database through the **_KSearch_** library as well as how to manipulate the information once it has been extracted from the database.
+In this section you will learn how to build and execute queries whose objective is to search for a single record on the database through the <K/> as well as how to manipulate the information once it has been extracted from the database.

 ## The single() method and the KRow object

-The way available through **_KSearch_** to build and execute queries that are in charge of searching for a single record on the database is with the `single()` method.
+The way available through <K/> to build and execute queries that are in charge of searching for a single record on the database is with the `single()` method.

 This method returns a KRow object which serves as a Java storage for the record returned by the generated and executed SQL query.